DrflamemontgomerySchool/splufpWebsite/splupf-interop/README.md

 - Bool
 - String
 - Number (floats and integers are the same)
+- Array
 - Function
-- JS Function (Writes Javascript Function)
+- JS Function (Allows a javascript function to be used in splufp)
 - Object (denoted by {})
 - Macro
+- Lambda

 ### Data Type Examples